 Colleen graduated with her Bachelor degree from St. Louis University in 1991 and completed her Doctorate degree through the University of Montana in 2014.
 She has worked in a variety of settings, but her favorite clientele are those individuals with neurological disorders.
 “I have found that individuals with neurological disorders are often the most motivated patients, and they are an inspiration to me as well as other patients in the clinic.”
-She is NDT trained and certified to coach Rock Steady Boxing and Delay the Disease classes.
+She is NDT trained and certified to coach Rock Steady Boxing, Delay the Disease, and Love Your Brain Yoga for TBI.
 She is the owner of Sunflower Strength and Fitness, LLC.
 Colleen and her husband have three children and they reside in Hamilton.
 She enjoys reading, crafting, and boxing.

 Why are we uniquely qualified to help you?